ORION¶

 I was looking for a solution and then Hack #05: AI in Space, a hackathon co-organised by Liquid AI and DPhi Space, happened.
 DPhi provided SimSat (the orbital simulator that feeds ORION GNSS coordinates and Mapbox imagery), and Liquid provided the LFM2.5-VL-1.6B vision-language model (the base model for the fine-tuned VLM performing on-board triage).
 ORION is what came out of that month.

 ORION runs a vision-language model directly on the satellite's on-board computer, classifies each frame in real time, and only downlinks what matters.
 The "what matters" can change mission-to-mission, which would require fine-tuning the VLM on specific data, but ORION serves as a prototype, showing that this approach is technically viable.
-Furthermore, the local experiments (and the math) proves that this approach does cut-down downlink data and runs in an orbital environment without much issues.
+Furthermore, the local experiments (and the math) prove that this approach does cut down downlink data and runs in an orbital environment without significant issues.

 Build and deployment¶

 ORION builds natively on macOS/Linux for development, and cross-compiles for Raspberry Pi 5 via Docker.
-The flight segment uses CMake + F-Prime's fprime-util toolchain, and the ground segment uses uv for Python dependency management.
+The flight segment uses CMake + F-Prime's fprime-util toolchain (via uv), and the ground segment uses only uv for Python dependency management.

 Flight segment: